This article covers:

 4. Disable other browser extensions

-To disable extensions, open a new browser tab and go to chrome://extensions/
+To disable extensions in Chrome, open a new browser tab and go to chrome://extensions/

 Uncheck the "Enabled" box next to the extension you want to turn off.

 To disable Ghostery, click the Ghostery icon in your toolbar and choose "Trust Site".

 To disable Adblock Plus, click the ABP icon in your toolbar and choose "Disable on this site".